 The OPT Factory Simulation Dice Game explores the variables that influence production outcomes.
+OPT stands for Optimized Production Technology.
 A great introduction tool for new production supervisors, managers, and product planners, or anyone working in a production environment.
+You will explore all of the variables that influence production outcomes including material push, bottlenecks, line imbalance, batch sizing, 1 piece flow, pull, and more.
 This 8- hour course is also an excellent teaching tool for industrial training course work.
 There are 14 scenarios presented in either 2 four hour Half Day events, or 1 eight hour Full Day event.
 The game can be played with 8 to 12 participants.
 Three additional participants can be added with the extra chips and dice included.

 The game contains several files for set up, for QUILS metrics recording, and a 108 slide Power Point presentation for the participants to follow along with the facilitator as the game progresses.

 A printed and bound facilitator guide that provides detailed instructions for sequencing and facilitating the games, plus several discussion point questions to ask the participants for each of the 14 steps.
 Also included is a "Train-the-Trainer" Excel file to simulate each of the games to provide an easy way to learn how to move product, keep score, and to teach the trainer the concepts of each of the 14 game steps.

 An excel file is used for automatically calculating the metrics using the QUILS concept.
 Quils stands for Quality, Unit cost, Inventory, Leadtime and Ship performance.

 TB = Transfer Batch Size, OT = Over Time, B/N = Bottle Neck, INV = Inventory

 The student will come away with an understanding of the influence each variable has on production throughput

 - 1. How reducing the TRANSFER BATCH SIZE and / or moving material DURING THE SHIFT can improve THROUGHPUT.